-As you may have read, we recently transferred our websites to a new server.
-Although the overall process went smoothly enough, several learning opportunities unfolded during the transfer of our humble Perishable Press website…
+As you may have read, we recently transferred our online empire to a new server.
+Although the overall process went smoothly enough, several learning opportunities unfolded during the migration of our humble Perishable Press website…

 First, the setup.
 Perishable Press is a WordPress-powered website.
 On our previous server, we were running a Fantastico-installed WordPress version 2.0.2, upgraded from version 2.0.
 Permalinks were enabled and everything was running smoothly.
-Our database was only 13MB in size and around 12MB of that was disposable statistics information from WP-ShortStat and Bad Behavior (404 link removed 2012/06/04).
+Our database was only 13MB in size and around 12MB of that was disposable statistics information from WP-ShortStat and Bad Behavior.
 The crucial part of our database was a friendly 1MB in size.

 More importantly, we were switching servers only — not domain names.
 Apparently, switching domain names for a WordPress install requires combing the database for all instances of the original domain name and replacing each with the new information.
 Fortunately, we were only switching servers.
 This enabled some pre-planning that truly simplified the process.